 Projections of female SSB and fishing mortality suggest if the current fishing mortality rate (0.20) is maintained during 2013-2017, the probability of the stock being overfished (SSB less than the SSB threshold) is high and increases until 2015-2016, but declines thereafter.
 This trend is driven by the lack of strong year classes currently in the fishery, and the emergence of the strong 2011 year class that matures into the spawning stock in three to four years.
 Despite recent declines in SSB, the stock is still well above the SSB during the moratorium that was in place in the mid-1980s.

-Striped bass is managed through Amendment 6 to the Interstate Fishery Management Plan for Atlantic Striped Bass (February 2003) and its subsequent addenda (Addendum I-III).
+Striped bass is managed through Amendment 6 to the Interstate Fishery Management Plan for Atlantic Striped Bass (February 2003) and its subsequent addenda (Addendum I-IV).
 The management program includes target and threshold biological reference points and sets regulations aimed at achieving the targets.
 Required regulatory measures include recreational and commercial minimum size limits, recreational creel limits, and commercial quotas.
 States can implement alternative management measures that are deemed to be equivalent to the preferred measures in Amendment 6.

 In response to the results of the 2013 benchmark assessment indicating steady decline in the spawning stock biomass, the Board approved Addendum IV in October 2014.
 The Addendum establishes new fishing mortality reference points (F target and threshold).
 In order to reduce F to a level at or below the new target, the coastal states are required to implement a 25% harvest reduction from 2013 levels, and the while Chesapeake Bay states/jurisdictions are required to implement a 20.5% harvest reduction from 2012 levels.